SeitaBV/v2g-liberty/README.md

 # The setting must be an integer value between 60 and 100, default is 80.
 car_max_soc_in_percent: 80

+# When the car connects with a SoC higher than car_max_soc_in_percent
+# how long may the schedule take to bring the SoC back to this maximum?
+# A longer duration gives opportunity for higher gains but might have a (minor)
+# degradation effect on the battery.
+# This duration is excluding the (minimum) time it takes to get back to the
+# desired maximum under normal cycling conditions.
+# The setting must be an integer value between 2 and 36, default is 12.
+allowed_duration_above_max_soc_in_hrs: 12

 # What is the average electricity usage of your car in watt-hour (Wh) per km?
 # In most cars you can find historical data in the menu's.
 Normally this is somewhere
 # between 140 (very efficient!) and 300 (rather in-efficient vans).
-# Make sure you use the right "unit of measure", use a dot not a comma.
+# Make sure you use the right "unit of measure": Wh.
+# The setting must be an integer value.
 car_average_wh_per_km: 174

 # Max (dis-)charge_power in Watt